IIIF/api/source/api/content-state/0.2/index.md

 ### 2.2 Form of Annotation

 A content state Annotation has the motivation `contentState`.
 This motivation is not defined by either the [W3C Web Annotation Data Model][org-w3c-webanno] or the Presentation API, and is chosen to avoid potential ambiguity when the target of the content state Annotation is itself an Annotation.
-This section shows four possible forms the content state may take, all of which are equivalent to the following example:
+This section shows four possible forms the content state may take, all of which are equivalent to the following example, which is simply a IIIF Manifest.

 ```json
 {